U.S. Economy Expands 4.4% in Q3 2025, Upwardly Revised

 The U.S. economy, measured by real gross domestic product (GDP), expanded at an annual rate of 4.4 percent in the third quarter of 2025 (July, August, and September).
-This represents an upward revision of 0.1 percentage point from the initial estimate and follows a 3.8 percent increase in the second quarter of 2025.
-This updated report replaced a previously scheduled release due to a government shutdown.

 Key Drivers of Growth

-Increases in consumer spending, exports, government spending, and investment contributed to the rise in real GDP.
-Imports, which subtract from GDP calculation, decreased during this period.
-Compared to the second quarter, the acceleration in real GDP was driven by upturns in investment, exports, and government spending, alongside an acceleration in consumer spending.
+Compared to the second quarter, the acceleration in real GDP was driven by upturns in investment, exports, and government spending.
+This was further bolstered by an acceleration in consumer spending.

 Revisions and Industry Performance

-The upward revision to real GDP primarily reflected stronger exports and investment, partially offset by a downward adjustment to consumer spending.
-Imports were also revised up.
-From an industry perspective, private services-producing industries saw a 5.3 percent increase in real value added, and private goods-producing industries increased by 3.6 percent.
-This was slightly offset by a 0.3 percent decrease in real value added for the government sector.
+From an industry perspective, private services-producing industries saw a robust 5.3 percent increase in real value added.
+Private goods-producing industries also performed strongly, increasing by 3.6 percent.
+This growth was slightly offset by a 0.3 percent decrease in real value added for the government sector.

 Price and Income Data